survivechinaflu/survivechinafludotcom/index.md

 ## Water

-Store one gallon of clean water per person, per day.
+Store at least one gallon of clean water per person, per day.
 This might sound like a lot, but one gallon per day is for drinking, rehydrating food, cleaning, hygiene, etc., and goes more quickly than you think.

 Store as many gallons as you can (AT LEAST a week's worth per person).
 Buying commercially sealed bottled water is the easiest option, but it is more economical to sterilize and store your own water.
 The "WaterBrick" and the "WaterBOB" are two good options for storing water.